aerospike/aerospike-client-python/doc/client.rst

          * -1: highest key in the map
         Index range examples:
          * 1, count 2: second and third keys in the map
-         * -3, count 3: highest three key in the map Rank examples:
+         * -3, count 3: highest three keys in the map Rank examples:
          * 0: element with the lowest value rank in the map
          * -1: element with the highest ranked value in the map